 Adopting a circular economy is another approach that businesses can use to keep natural resources in circulation.
 By fighting food waste with a circular economy, businesses can ensure that resources are fully utilized while potentially generating a new revenue stream from repurposed products.

-And as mentioned, changes in agricultural policies and subsidies can help promote more sustainable practices, therefore reducing waste throughout the supply chain.
+Changes in agricultural policies and subsidies can help promote more sustainable practices, therefore reducing waste throughout the supply chain.
+This includes subsidies that encourage the production of nutrient-rich foods and investments in infrastructure.

 The Bottom Line